Jenkins has a nice built in SSH client that can be used to set up a agent connection… I know because I wrote it.

 Does not fall back to SCP for copying the agent jar file if the SSH Server does not support SFTP

 How do you configure it?
 You need to install the plugin (can be installed without restart but requires a Jenkins Enterprise by CloudBees license to install) and then you just change the launch method to "Launch agent agents on Unix machines via SSH (Non-blocking I/O)"

 The only difference being that by default we do not print out the shell environment (you can turn that on with the "Log environment on initial connect" option) as that is only needed if you are debugging a problematic connection.

-If you are reconfiguring an existing SSH slave connection you will need to disconnect and reconnect the slave.
-You should then see something like this on the slave log:
+If you are reconfiguring an existing SSH agent connection you will need to disconnect and reconnect the agent.
+You should then see something like this on the agent log: